BarshaR/netcdf-date-bump/README.md

 + Update all the timestamps in a NetCDF file to begin at the current date whilst retaining the existing time step intervals (e.g 1 hour, 3 hour or daily time intervals between timestamps).
 + Update the timestamps to a user defined date and/or user defined time step interval.
++ Update the create-time variable to a user defined date.
 + Run in a non-destructive dry mode where it will only print the proposed changes - allowing the user to validate before modifying the NetCDF file.

 ### Setup